Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?

 Ever since I launched the E-Commerce Boot Camp and Digital Influencer Boot Camp, got to meet more folks in the multi-level marketing space who would like to learn how they can use digital marketing and e-commerce to be effective in conducting business online.

-My product experience did not went well though, as the product taste didn’t suit me.
+My product experience did not go well though, as the product taste didn’t suit me.
 Found myself stuck with monthly deliveries that I can’t consume anymore.
 Had to stop it after 3 months and it was a bit of a long process done via email to their representative office here.

 Looking at how MLM folks pitch online, I notice that the following is done by those in the health category segment:

-They will also show pictures of check payments received, cars and properties bought, travel and lifestyle change.
+They will also show pictures of check payments received, cars and properties bought travel and lifestyle change.

 2. Product quality

-Although from my understanding, most of these would fall-under the category of “no approved therapeutic claims“.
+Although from my understanding, most of these would fall under the category of “no approved therapeutic claims“.

 Why it doesn’t work?